 Practice Fees

-The Legal Services Board approved IPReg's application of its proposed 2023 Practice Fee Regulations (setting out the fee levels for the 2024 practice year) on 19 October 2023.
-It further agreed that IPReg's application to make minor drafting changes to the way the Practice Fee Regulations are presented, can be treated as an exemption, meaning a full rule change application was not required.
-The approval means that practising fees for 2024 will increase by 8% across all fee paying categories, other than for attorneys who are not in active practice (those fees will remain at the 2023 level).
+The Legal Services Board approved IPReg's application of its proposed 2025 Practice Fee Regulations (setting out the fee levels for the 2026 practice year) on 12 November 2025.
+The approval means that practising fees for 2026 will increase by 3.4% across all fee paying categories, other than for attorneys who are not in active practice (those fees have not increased since 2023).

 Further information on the process for the approval of practice fees can be found here.
 Practice fees for previous years are available on request.